blakedietz/money/README.md

 Bring `Money` to your Ecto project.
 The underlying database type is `integer`

-1. Set a default currency in `config.ex`:
+1. Set a default currency in `config.exs`:

     ```elixir
     config :money,